Community Spouse Planning Considerations and Techniques

 Using a Personal Service Contract to stay at home

-In some circumstances Community Spouses discover living alone is more difficult than they anticipated.
+In some circumstances, Community Spouses discover living alone is more difficult than they anticipated.
 To facilitate the Community Spouse staying at home as long as possible, we often use Caregiver Agreements (also known as Personal Service Contracts) in which the Community Spouse hires a family member or friend to provide services for them at home.
 This allows for a transfer of assets between the Community Spouse and children or other relatives.
 In our case, if Mary needs assistance with personal care or financial management, she can enter into an agreement with her daughter to provide care.
 The agreement spells out exactly the services to be provided and compensation to be paid.
 Keep in mind, this is income to the child and must be reported.
-It is imperative under the rules the agreement be in writing prior to any services being commenced.
+It is imperative under the rules the agreement be in writing and notarized, prior to any services being commenced or Medicaid may treat any payments as a gift which could be problematic if the community spouse needs Medicaid benefits in the future.